 Opening a bottle of wine with a flip-flop may be crafty, but it's also dangerous, and utterly unnecessary when you can get a perfectly good and cheap corkscrew online.
-We explored several options for our wine-opener review, but for ease of use and storage, you can't beat a simple waiter's corkscrew is easy to use and easy to store.
-This version also has a double-hinged lever system, which makes pulling out tough corks a lot easier.
+We explored several options for our wine-opener review, but for ease of use and storage, you can't beat a simple waiter's corkscrew.
+This version has a double-hinged lever system, which makes pulling out tough corks a lot easier.
 And, of course, it includes a bottle opener, for all your many bottle needs.

 A Can Opener

 Canned goods have seen generations of college students through many a meal, and we rely on them pretty heavily for a number of our recipes.
 Don't even think about using that knife of yours to pop the top—you'll destroy the blade.
 Get a proper can opener instead, like any of the winners from our can opener review.
 It's worth it.

 An Immersion Blender

 Traditional pitcher blenders can be bulky, tedious to clean, and expensive.
 Immersion blenders are the exact opposite.
-The All-Clad hand blender, a winner in our review, can perform almost all the same functions, blending soups and smoothies directly in a pot or jar.
-The one thing it can't do is purée ice for frozen margaritas and the like.
-For that, you'll need a more serious blender, like a Vitamix.
-An early graduation gift, perhaps?
+The All-Clad hand blender, a winner in our review of immersion blenders, can perform almost all the same functions, blending soups and smoothies directly in a pot or jar.

 A Water Filter